loning/the-math/docs/psi-collapse-zfc/chapter-09-why-zfc-cannot-collapse-back-metamathematics.md

 - Cannot express "all models of ZFC"
 - Cannot capture its own semantic completeness

-Higher-order consciousness collapses to first-order system, losing expressive power.
+Higher-order observer collapses to first-order system, losing expressive power.

 ## 9.5 The Metamathematical Remainder